docker/docs/adminguide.md

   information and log files.
 - `dockerEngine/`: the local Docker daemon's `info` and `version` output
 - `dockerState/`: the local Docker daemon's container states, image states, log file, and daemon configuration file
-- `dtr/`: Remote DTR services information.
-This directory will only be populated if the user enters a DTR "admin" username and password.
+- `dtr/`: Remote Docker Trusted Registry services information.
+This directory will only be populated if the user enters a Docker Trusted Registry "admin" username and password.
-- - `dtr/logs/`: the remote DTR container log files.
-This directory will only be populated if the user enters a DTR "admin" username and password.
+- - `dtr/logs/`: the remote Docker Trusted Registry container log files.
+This directory will only be populated if the user enters a Docker Trusted Registry "admin" username and password.
-- - `dtr/exportedSettings/`: the DTR manager container's log files and a backup of the `/usr/local/etc/dtr` DTR configuration directory.
+- - `dtr/exportedSettings/`: the Docker Trusted Registry manager container's log files and a backup of the `/usr/local/etc/dtr` Docker Trusted Registry configuration directory.
 See the [export settings section](#export-settings) for more details.
 - `sysinfo/`: local Host information
 - `errors.txt`: errors and warnings encountered while running diagnostics

-### Starting and stopping DTR
+### Starting and stopping Docker Trusted Registry

-If you need to stop and/or start DTR (for upgrading, troubleshooting, etc.), use the following commands:
+If you need to stop and/or start Docker Trusted Registry (for upgrading, troubleshooting, etc.), use the following commands:

 `sudo bash -c "$(docker run docker/trusted-registry stop)"` `sudo bash -c "$(docker run docker/trusted-registry start)"`

 ## Next Steps

-For information on installing DTR, take a look at the [Installation instructions]({{< relref "docker-trusted-registry/install.md" >}}).
+For information on installing Docker Trusted Registry, take a look at the [Installation instructions]({{< relref "docker-trusted-registry/install.md" >}}).